NicholasThrom/ts-express-empty/style-guide.md

 `args` and `arg` are permitted.
 More expressive names are preferred when possible.

-If acronyms must be used, they should be all upper or lower case.
+If acronyms must be used, use all upper or lower case.

 For example,
 `nextURL` and `urlOfResource`